jgable2885/streamlit_ui_rep/README.md

 To reproduce our work in this project, please follow the steps below:
 1. **Exploratory Data Analysis (EDA)**:
-   - For generating results and figures in EDA, execute all code cells in the 'Capstone_EDA.ipynb' file .
+   - For generating results and figures in EDA, execute all code cells in the 'EDA_TrainingSetOnly.ipynb' file in the 'notebooks' folder.
+   - For generating a CSV file containing Tox21 experimental data with canonical SMILES, refer to 'GenerateCSVwithTox21CanonicalSmilesAndExperimentalResults.ipynb' in the 'notebooks' folder.
 2. **Predictive Model Development**:
-   - For training the toxicity prediction models and performing preliminary evaluations, run all code cells in 'Capstone_prelim_model_testing.ipynb'.
+   - For training the toxicity prediction models and performing preliminary evaluations, run all code cells in 'ToxModelTrainingAndPreliminaryEvaluations.ipynb' in the 'notebooks' folder.
-   - For performing the advanced model evaluations, execute all code cells in 'Capstone_advanced_model_evaluation.ipynb'.
+   - For performing the advanced model evaluations, execute all code cells in 'ToxModelAdvancedEvaluations.ipynb' in the 'notebooks' folder.
 3. **Idea Generation**:
-   - For developing similarity search algorithm, refer to this notebook?
+   - For developing similarity search algorithm, refer to *this notebook?* in the 'notebooks' folder.
-   - For developing idea tool via the matched molecular pairs approach, refer to this other notebook?
+   - For developing idea tool via the matched molecular pairs approach, refer to 'IdeaGenerationEvaluation.ipynb' in the 'notebooks' folder.
 4. **User interface**:
    - To test the experience on our fully deployed web-application: visit [https://luyingamypei-capstone-ui-app-amgnts.streamlit.app/](https://luyingamypei-capstone-ui-app-amgnts.streamlit.app/),
    - To enable the development of this web application: